nrusanov/we-are-sn-testing-project/Test Cases/Admin/Test cases for post functionallity.md

 ## Test case 65

 * **Title:** Admin should be able to delete other users private posts
-* **Description:** Verify that an admin is able to delete other users private posts.
 * **Narrative:** As an Admin I want to be able to delete other users private posts.
 * **Priority:** High
 * **Pre-condition:** The docker must be set up.
 The admin must be registered and logged in.
 The other users must have created a few private posts.